threefoldfoundation/info_sdk/src/2_gettingstarted/identity.md

 - Admin dashboard

-    When clicking on the identity instance then the `SET DEFAULT` button, that instance will be the current default intance used
+    When clicking on the identity instance then the `SET DEFAULT` button, that instance will be the current default instance used

     ![set default identity](./img/identity_buttons.png)